MPS and environmental protection

 - How much do I save by digitizing the output?

-- How much paper can I save on two-sided printing on the paper (duplex printing)?
+- How much paper can I save with duplex printing?

 - How do I reduce my paper consumption by introducing a digital archive?

-But what documents have to be printed, which could be processed, forwarded and filed digitally - and which paper output system fits best to my company?
-Do all employees have access to the devices they need to use their working hours efficiently?
-Are the right devices in the right place in the company?
+But which documents have to be printed, which could be processed, forwarded and filed digitally - and which paper output system fits best to my company?
+Do all employees have access to the devices they need?
+Are the right devices in the right department?

-Unfortunately, these questions can not be answered in general.
-The requirements for digitization are far too individual to allow us to provide general advice.
+Unfortunately, the requirements for digitization are far too individual to allow us to provide general advice.

 Location and workflow analysis

-Through a location and workflow analysis, however, we can actively support you in the clarification of the above questions.
+With a location and workflow analysis, we can actively support you in the clarification of the above questions.

 What we are analyzing:

-- Operating costs of the devices via their life cycle
+- Operating costs of the devices over their life cycle

 - Environmental impact due to device operation